easachs/easachs.github.io/_pages/projects.md

   </button>
 </div>

-[FoundMyFitness](https://www.foundmyfitness.com/) is a website and community focused on the science of nutrition, aging, fitness, and cognitive and physical wellbeing.
-Along with podcasts / videos and detailed write-ups on health topics, FoundMyFitness can use info from services like 23andMe or Ancestry.com to generate a personalized report of nutritional and lifestyle insights, specific to your genotype.
+[FoundMyFitness](https://www.foundmyfitness.com/) is a web platform focused on the science of nutrition, genetics, longevity, and cognitive and physical wellbeing.
+The site features in-depth articles, expert interviews, and cutting-edge research findings, empowering users to make informed decisions about their health and wellness.
+Additionally, FoundMyFitness can process DNA data through services like 23andMe or Ancestry.com to generate personalized genetic reports with nutritional and lifestyle insights, specific to your genotype.
+<br><br>

 <div id="carouselSkedaddle" class="carousel slide carousel-fade">
   <div class="carousel-inner">